MahnazRabbani/datascience-salary-prediction/README.md

 The data used for this project was sourced from the [HuggingFace website](https://huggingface.co/datasets/Einstellung/demo-salaries).
 Please note that the actual salary figures are anonymized and do not correspond to specific individuals.

+## Results

+The XGBoost model performs best among candidate models achieving a Root Mean Squared Error (RMSE) of 49924.16.
+The RMSE of 49924.16 suggests that the model's predictions have an average deviation of approximately $49,924.16 from the actual salary values.